-With a pair of Sweet 16 appearances, eight NCAA Tournament berths, Big Ten regular-season and tournament titles and an international gold medal on his résumé, 12th-year head coach Matt Painter is widely regarded as one of the brightest young minds in all of college basketball.
+With four Sweet 16 appearances, 10 NCAA Tournament berths, two Big Ten regular-season championships, a Big Ten Tournament title and an international gold medal on his résumé, L. Dick Buell Men’s Basketball Head Coach Matt Painter is widely regarded as one of the brightest young minds in all of college basketball.

 Painter has averaged over 21 wins per season during his tenure at the helm of the Purdue program, including at least 25 victories in five of those seasons and at least 20 wins in eight years.